Kong/workspace-config-apply-nodejs/README.md

 #### Admin role

-Allows a user read/write access to all entities in the workspace, with the exception of modifying RBAC permissions and users
+Allows a user read/write access to all entities in the workspace, with the exception of modifying RBAC permissions and users.

 ``` yaml
  permissions: